Rhode Island Rent Increase Notice

 Seasonal and Tourist Rental Considerations

-Rhode Island’s coastal tourism economy creates unique rental situations:
+Rhode Island’s coastal tourism economy creates unique rental situations.
+For example, landlords must navigate seasonal fluctuations that other states rarely encounter:

 • Seasonal rental market fluctuations